harness/developer-hub/release-notes/cloud-cost-management.md

 * Cost Category enhancements (CCM-10280)

   - When calculating the cost for `Unattributed`, the rules present in the shared cost bucket are not considered to eliminate duplicate costs.
-  - If **Cost Category** is `NOT NULL` in a Perspective, it means all cost buckets are considered. `Unattributed` is not taken into account.
+  - If **Cost Category** is `NOT NULL` in a perspective, it means all cost buckets are considered. `Unattributed` is not taken into account.
-  - If the **Cost Category** is `NULL`, it indicates that the cost buckets are not considered in the Perspective. `Unattributed` is taken into account.
+  - If the **Cost Category** is `NULL`, it indicates that the cost buckets are not considered in the perspective. `Unattributed` is taken into account.
   - Previously, all shared cost buckets were displayed as `No Groupby`.
 Now, when you apply a GroupBy option other than the cost category, the cost of the rules present in the shared cost bucket are displayed in a separate entity based on the GroupBy selection you have made.
 However, it is important to note that this change will be effective only if you have incorporated cost category with shared buckets in perspective rules.